Lakes Conference: History

 The Lakes Conference dates back to the mid-1940s when Storm Lake, Cherokee, Spirit Lake, Sibley, Sheldon, Emmetsburg, Estherville, and Spencer formed the league.
 For over four decades, the conference had no membership changes.
 In the 1980s, Sibley merged with nearby Ocheyedan High School and left the conference in 1990 to join the Siouxland Conference.
 Estherville also merged with Lincoln Central High School in the mid-1990s to form Estherville–Lincoln Central High School.
 For the 1993–94 academic year, LeMars was added to the conference lineup.

 Hull Western Christian joined the Lakes in 1997–98.
 Since joining the Lakes, Western Christian has participated in 8 state basketball tournaments and won the 2A championship in 2006–07, becoming the first league school to win the state title since Estherville in 1986–87.
 They followed this up by repeating as state champs in 2007–08, and winning another title in 2009–10.

 The Lakes Conference sponsored football for over 50 years before the Iowa High School Athletic Association realigned all levels of football into a two-year evolving districts format.
 Because of this change, many of the schools do not compete against each other in football.

 Though all the schools currently compete in either classes 2A or 3A, most were once in the highest level of classification for the Iowa High School Athletic Association.
 With the addition of a fourth class in the 1980s, however, none of the conference schools met the enrollment requirement to be in this largest class.
 In addition, most of the schools are currently seeing a slight decline in their enrollment.
 As recently as 5 years ago seven of the league's eight schools were in class 3A, the second highest class in Iowa.
 Today Storm Lake, and Spencer consistently fall in the top fifteen biggest schools in class 3A while Estherville–Lincoln Central and Spirit Lake often flip between class 2A and class 3A depending on their enrollment for the school year.
-Hull Western Christian and Cherokee are solidly in class 2A and are not expected to change classes any time soon.
+Cherokee is solidly in class 2A and is not expected to change classes any time soon.